Free UK Delivery Over £150*

 What is a Coronavirus?

 Coronaviruses (CoV) are a large genus of viruses that cause illnesses ranging from the common cold to more severe diseases.
 Previously identified coronaviruses include SARS-CoV and MERS-CoV.
+The new virus has been named SARS-CoV-2.

 On 31 December 2019, the WHO China Country Office was informed of cases of pneumonia of an unknown cause detected in Wuhan City, Hubei Province of China.
 A novel (new) coronavirus (2019-nCoV) was identified as the cause by Chinese authorities on 7 January.